You-Gao/Blog/_books/2025-02-25-worlds-in-plain-sight.md

 Given the above discussion, what are the numerical methods then for this methodology or paradigm of investigating the world?
 What is left if traditional hypothesis testing, statistical analysis, and the newly fashioned gauntlet of machine learning techniques are to be discarded?
 The answer to that is a surprisingly cohesive set of options to choose from.

 The most popular tool is Agent-based Modeling.
-First began to be formulated by Kenneth Arrow for "*non-equilibrium economics*" after recognizing that the assumptions for economics could account for all the truths of the world[^2].
+First, it began to be formulated by Kenneth Arrow for "*non-equilibrium economics*" after recognizing that the assumptions for economics could account for all the truths of the world[^2].

 Agent-based Modeling is a simulation of agents within an environment.
 As a user, you would formulate assumptions about the agents and create a codable abstraction of them along with the environment the agent would interact with.
 Then, for every time step, you would make all the agents perform an action and observe.

 Another standard tooling is differential equations.
 This tool is probably the most common and most well-known by everyone.
 Differential equations can be used to model many systems and explore their nonlinearities.

 For example, these equations model something we all look at in the morning: the weather.
-And also, because of the inherent complexity of modeling the weather, we sadly don't know for certainty if it will be sunny or rainy someday thousands of years into the future.
+Also, because of the inherent complexity of modeling the weather, we sadly don't know for certainty if it will be sunny or rainy someday thousands of years into the future.

 Genetic Algorithms are the survival of the fittest code editions.
 You write some hyper-parameters for a particular agent and then simulate populations on a given task.
 The goal is to find the optimal hyper-parameters.
 In each population, you slightly alter the hyper-parameters for each spawn and only keep the top-performing ones.